-2.1.
-Purpose: This contract outlines the roles, powers, responsibilities, and performance expectations governing Great Oaks High School and Career Center establishment and operation of the School, which is a part of the state's public education program.
-The purpose(s) of the School are to:

-2.1.1.
-Improve student learning, well-being, and postsecondary success.

-2.1.2.
-Increase learning opportunities for students in Career Technical Education with an emphasis on industry credentialing, work-based learning, and employability skills.
-2.1.3.
-Establish models of success for serving at-risk populations for urban, suburban, and rural lowa schools.

-2.1.4.
-Provide a structure to support students, mitigate barriers, and prevent learning loss during significant disruptions in the lives of Iowa's most vulnerable youth including considerations for local, regional, or national crises.

-2.1.5.
-Encourage the use of evidence-based practices in innovative academic environments, including career-technical education and workforce development.

-2.1.6.
-Require the measurement and evaluation of program implementation and performance outcomes.

-2.1.7.
-Create new professional opportunities for academic teachers, career-tech educators, and other school support staff.

-2.1.8.
-Investigate and establish different organizational structures for schools to use to implement a multi-tiered system of support for students.

-2.1.9.
-Allow greater flexibility to meet the educational needs of a diverse student population and changing workforce needs.

-2.1.10.
-Allow for the flexible allocation of resources through the implementation of specialized school budgets and applicable/available grants for the benefit of the school and students served.

-2.1.11.
-Allow greater flexibility for districts and schools to focus on closing gaps in student opportunity and achievement for all students including postsecondary preparation [lowa Code § 256E.1(3)] and postsecondary placement.

-2.2.
-Vision: The vision of Great Oaks High School and Career Center is to exclusively focus on providing quality education to opportunity youth for a successful life after high school.
-The school aims to prepare students for post-high school life through innovative methods, including workforce development, technical education, and industry credentials.

-The commitment extends to creating a network that spans the entire city and reaches students statewide.
-The school aims to address the issue of dropouts in Iowa, recognizing the economic impact and social consequences.
-The goal is to change this narrative permanently by offering opportunities for success to every young person, regardless of their background or challenges.

-2.3.
-Mission: The mission of Great Oaks High School and Career Center is to make a significant impact by providing quality education to opportunity youth, equipping them for success beyond high school.
-Through innovative methods like workforce development and technical education, the mission is to address the dropout issue in Iowa and create a network that spans regions, reaching students statewide, and offering opportunities for success to every young person, regardless of their background or challenges.
+- 1.1.
+Purpose: This contract outlines the roles, powers, responsibilities, and performance expectations governing CIVICA of the establishment and operation of the School, which is a part of the state's public education program.
+The purpose(s) of the School are to: - 1.1.1.
+Improve student learning, well-being, and postsecondary success. - 1.1.2.
+Increase learning opportunities for students in areas of need, including but not limited to science, technology, engineering, and math (STEM), and science, technology, engineering, arts, and math (STEAM). - 1.1.3.
+Increase opportunities for work-based learning, early literacy intervention, and serving at-risk populations. - 1.1.4.
+Accelerating student learning to prevent learning loss during the COVID-19 pandemic and other significant disruptions to student learning. - 1.1.5.
+Encourage the use of evidence-based practices in innovative environments. - 1.1.6.
+Require the measurement and evaluation of program implementation and learning outcomes. - 1.1.7.
+Establish models of success for lowa schools. - 1.1.8.
+Create new professional opportunities for teachers and other educators. - 1.1.9.
+Investigate and establish different organizational structures for schools to use to implement a multi-tiered system of support for students. - 1.1.10.
+Allow greater flexibility to meet the educational needs of a diverse student population and changing workforce needs. - 1.1.11.Allow for the flexible allocation of resources through the implementation of specialized school budgets for the benefit of the schools served. - 1.1.12.
+Allow greater flexibility for districts and schools to focus on closing gaps in student opportunity and achievement for all students from preschool through postsecondary preparation [lowa Code § 256E.1(3)]. - 1.2.
+Mission: The mission of the CIVICA Des Moines Elementary is: CIVICA's mission is to set an environment that strives for academic achievement, character formation, and college & career readiness.